UC Master Gardeners, Santa Clara County, CA

 Cylindrical wire mesh cage

 This method is composed of a series of reinforced cement wire mesh cylinders of graduated diameters.
-Cylinders vary by 6-inches in circumference to enable three or more cages to be nested one inside another for efficient storage purposes.
-Sizes range from 5’ – 7’ tall with mesh openings of 6-inch square.
+Cylinders vary by 6 inches in circumference to enable three or more cages to be nested one inside another for efficient storage purposes.
+Sizes range from 5–7-foot tall with mesh openings of 6-inch square.
 Cages are held together by bending over cut ends or tying with wire.
-Each cage can be anchored at its base by either a 4’ length of 1”x2” wooden stake, metal rod, t-stake, rebar including by cutting the cage’s horizontal wires and pushing remaining vertical wires into ground.
+Each cage can be anchored at its base by either a 4-foot length of 1-inch x 2-inch wooden stake, metal rod, T-stake, rebar including by cutting the cage’s horizontal wires and pushing remaining vertical wires into ground.

 Advantages: